skupperproject/skupper-example-hello-world/README.md

 ## Summary

-This example locates the frontend and backend services in different namespaces, on different clusters.
+This example locates the frontend and backend services on different clusters.
 Ordinarily, this means that they have no way to communicate unless they are exposed to the public internet.

-Introducing Skupper into each namespace allows us to create a virtual application network that can connect services in different clusters.
+Introducing Skupper into namespaces allows us to create a virtual application network that can connect services in different clusters.
 Any service exposed on the application network is represented as a local service in all of the linked namespaces.

-The backend service is located in `east`, but the frontend service in `west` can "see" it as if it were local.
+The backend service is located in `east-backend`, but the frontend service in `west` can "see" it as if it were local.
 When the frontend sends a request to the backend, Skupper forwards the request to the namespace where the backend is running and routes the response back to